a1romero/penney_game/README.md

 **src/**
 - penney_game.py: contains all of the functions necessary to run the simulation.
 The run_simulation() function generates a specified number of games under a specified variation and returns the finished heatmap.
+- play_n_games: Plays the specified number of games, and appends them to the proper data folder. n (int): number of games to add to the data data (str): path to data directory seed (int): seed used to generate an array of seeds for the generated decks variation (int): specifies the variation to play.
+Should be either 1 or 2. find_sum (boolean): if True, return a numpy array of the current win percentages for the variation.
+If False, return nothing.
+    Games are appended as .npy files in a data folder.
+- return_heatmap: Sums the current saved set of games, then saves it as a heatmap. data (str): the data path which retrieves data for both variations.

 **figures/** Stores figures (in .html) from the most recent run_simulation().
 These files can be opened locally.